Demystifying the shoulder in yoga and shoulder pain

 Downward dog has its issues with shoulders as well.
 One of those issues is students having the shoulders in the ears just like they might in upward facing dog.
 The other issue, which is partly related to the shoulders-in-the-ears issue, is a pinching sensation somewhere around the top of the shoulder.

 I hate to beat the drum of serratus anterior and its importance, but I’m going to beat the drum of serratus anterior and how important it is.
 To avoid shoulder issues and shoulder pain in yoga, I keep coming back to getting the shoulder girdle into the right place first.
 Then, allow the shoulder joint to make smaller corrections if needed and allow those muscles to work at their mechanical advantage.
-Just to say that in reverse, we shouldn’t be correcting the shoulder joint/humerus before making sure that the shoulder blades are in the right place first.
+Just to say that in reverse, we shouldn’t correct the shoulder joint/humerus before making sure that the shoulder blades are in the right place first.

 What is the right place for the shoulder blades?
 To start with, in neutral at a minimum.
 Some students will try to hang through their shoulders in downward dog.
 Because of the nature of the position of the body in downward dog, this will pull the torso through the shoulder blades.
 Hanging through the shoulders in downward dog puts the scapulae in a retracted position, which can put a lot of stress at the top of the shoulder because the scapulae are NOT in their most secure position.
 With the scapulae fixed in this less secure, retracted position, the body weight and force goes into the shoulder joint itself, putting that stress at the top of the shoulder.